 The primary focus of CGPM is serving the bioinformatic needs of research laboratories at FSU.
 We can provide a number of data analysis services, including the execution of standard data analysis pipelines, data visualization, and the development and execution of custom analyses.
-We can aid in the analysis and interpretation of various types of genomics data, including, but not limited to RNA-seq, ChIP-seq, DNA methylation, DNA variation, metagenomics, and de novo genome and transcriptome assembly and annotation.
+We can aid in the analysis and interpretation of various types of genomics data, including, but not limited to whole genome CRISPR screen analysis, RNA-seq, ChIP-seq, DNA methylation, DNA variation, metagenomics, and de novo genome and transcriptome assembly and annotation.

 Workshops: One of the major goals of the CGPM is enabling a culture of genomics research at Florida State University.
 The training of researchers at all stages of their career will promote a culture of genomics by a establishing a continuous pool of intellectual resources in bioinformatics at FSU.
 The CGPM will periodically hold free data analysis workshops for a variety of genomic data types and at various skill levels, from introductory to advanced topics.
 Upcoming workshops will be announced through our this web site and in our mailing list.